How to apply

 - Official WEST-B Basic Skills Test score report or passing SAT or ACT scores

 - Three completed recommendation forms (academic, professional, school based)

 - Optional supporting documentation

-Please carefully read the details of each requirement below to ensure your application will meet the minimum requirement.
-If you have questions about applying, please email email@example.com, or schedule an appointment with an advisor.
+Please read the details of each requirement carefully to ensure your application will meet the minimum requirements.
+If you have questions about applying, please email or schedule an appointment with an advisor.